241209-NET/Jason_Dotson/README.md

 ## Features
 - User can register as a member at a gym.
 (CREATE)
+- User can retrieve a list of gyms or one gym by id (READ)
 - Member can retrieve his/her profile.
 (READ)
 - Member can edit his/her profile.
 (UPDATE)
 - Admins can retrieve a list of members.
 (READ)